CtrlK

 Workflow Clarity

 Steps are labeled sequentially but there are no validation checkpoints.
-The bulk create operation lacks error handling or verification steps.
-The delete operation (destructive) has no confirmation or validation guidance.
-Missing feedback loops for batch operations should cap this at 2.
+The bulk create operation lacks error handling/verification, and the delete operation (destructive) has no confirmation or validation step.
+The 'steps' are really just individual CRUD operations rather than a coherent workflow with feedback loops.

 2 / 3